 components on this type of amps are all dried up, you are

-risking yourself anytime if you are unsure if safety feature
+risking yourself anytime if you are unsure its safety feature

-have been added to yours (Please bear in mind even all parts
+have been added to yours or not (Please bear in mind even all parts

 are updated, it doesn't help to increase safety).

 Solution: As per

 customer request, we have added speaker binding posts, RCA

 inputs, On off switches, new power cord / IEC socket, volume